-No matter how big the group of people you work with or in, this’ll force you to face some tough truths: the 80/20 principle is real.
+No matter how big the group of people you work with or in, Move Your Bus will force you to face some tough truths: the 80/20 principle is real.
 Whether that means 20 people are riders, or 200, there will always be those just floating along and it’s up to us to get them to move.
 Good read for both sides, employers and employees!

 Who would I recommend the Move Your Bus summary to?

 The 25 year old accountant, who’s been at her job for over five years, and feels like she’s not moving forward, the 39 year old team leader, who has trouble getting everyone up to speed, and anyone who recently complained that someone else got a reward.